 Kingston Frameworks is also an art gallery.
 Come to them with a colour scheme, or pictures of your space, and they can help you choose pieces and frames to make your room complete.
 The staff have a creative eye and are passionate about helping you achieve the look you’re after.

 “Framing isn’t really the point,” Colin explains.
 “It’s all about the piece, the place it will be, and the personal tastes of the customer.
 The frame is there to bring all three together: To present, and protect, something valuable.
 Do this right, and it becomes even more valuable — not just financially, but to the eye as well.
 Great framing has a subtle effect that makes something visually important.
 You can’t really explain why, but you can clearly see why.”

 Visit Kingston Frameworks online, and at their bricks and mortar location at 198 Princess Street.
 Hours are 9 a.m. to 6 p.m.
 Monday through Friday, 9 a.m. to 5:30 p.m. on Saturday, and they are closed on Sunday.
 You can also check Frameworks out on Facebook and Instagram.

 Kingston Frameworks is also a longtime participant in Downtown Kingston’s Art After Dark events.
 This year they are hosting three local artists.
 Art After Dark is happening Friday, May 24, 2019 from 6 p.m. to 9 p.m. at various locations downtown.
 Read more about this event here, and learn more about Framework’s Art After Dark Event here.

 Jessica is a busy working mom and writer who enjoys covering local interest stories.
-Contact her through her website A Modern Mom’s Life if you have a story to be shared.
+Contact her at [email protected] if you have a story to be shared.
 She loves living, working, and playing in Kingston.
 You can see what she gets up to with her family on Facebook, Twitter and Instagram!